wshi8912/dayramp/docs/TIMER_FEATURES.md

-# DayKickOff - Timer Features Documentation
+# DayRamp - Timer Features Documentation

 ## Overview

-DayKickOff provides specialized productivity tools designed to enhance focus, wellness, and task management.
+DayRamp provides specialized productivity tools designed to enhance focus, wellness, and task management.
 Each feature offers a unique set of capabilities tailored to specific use cases while sharing common functionality for an optimal user experience.

 ### Common Capabilities
 - **Custom Sound Effects**: Configurable audio cues for different phases and transitions